NicholasBlackburn1/FRC-5740-Programming-Guide-lines-/Docs/Welcome.md

-# Welcome to Trogenators Programming Done Right
+# Trogenators Robot Project File Structure

-# Documentation

 ## _Release 1.0_

-## By Nicholas Blackburn, Luke Crum on Frc Team 5740
+## By The Programmers For the Programmers on Team 5740

 ### Dec 28, 2019